koki-sato/koki-sato.github.io/README.md

 ### Deploy

-Circle CI will deploy automatically when you push to `develop` branch :)
+GitHub Actions will deploy automatically when you push to `master` branch :)